 Our Los Angeles criminal defense lawyers have successfully challenged search warrants.
 The most common challenge is a motion to “suppress evidence” under California Penal Code Section 1538.5.

-• The search warrant was insufficient on its face;
+- The search warrant was insufficient on its face;

-• There was no probable cause to issue the search warrant;
+- There was no probable cause to issue the search warrant.

-• The property or evidence that was seized was not described in the warrant;
+- The property or evidence that was seized was not described in the warrant.

-• The search warrant was executed illegally.
+- The search warrant was executed illegally.

-If we are successful in proving that any part of the search warrant was unlawful, then any evidence that was found during the search will normally be excluded.
+If we are successful in proving that any part of the search warrant was unlawful, then any evidence obtained during the search will typically be excluded from evidence.
+This means the Los Angeles County prosecutor cannot use the evidence against you, and it typically leads to them reducing or even dismissing the charges.

 Real Case Example of Motion to Suppress Evidence